-The Project Site, comprised of the proposed consolidated drilling site, is located along the canyon floor of La Canada Verde, at the base of a moderate- to steeply-sloping, southwest facing hillside.
-The canyon floor is relatively broad, partially due to fill overlying a portion of (culverted) La Canada Verde Creek, and bordered on each side by slopes having gradients estimated at two horizontal to one vertical (2:1) or steeper.
-The proposed drilling pad is irregular in shape, running parallel to the canyon floor.
+The Project Site, comprised of the proposed consolidated drilling site, is located along the base of a moderate- to steeply-sloping, southwest facing hillside.
 Much of the Project Area topography has been altered extensively by past grading.
 Roadways, both paved and unpaved, traverse most of the area, including those cut into hillsides and traversing canyons.
 Level building pads have been excavated into the hillsides and occupy much of the flat-lying alluvial canyon bottom areas.
 Portions of the slopes have been over-steepened as a result of prior grading operations.
 Cut slopes are abundant and exposed along the roadways.
 Fill areas are also present (Heathcote Geotechnical 2011).
 Surface runoff occurs primarily as sheetflow across the graded areas, from which runoff is directed into gullies and drainage ditches.

 Several intermittent streams, as defined by the U.S. Geological Survey, are present in the Project area (Figure 4.8-1).
 La Canada Verde Creek traverses the base of the canyon immediately downslope of the Project Site.
-This creek is approximately 75 feet from the Project Site, at the closest point, and 20 to 25 feet lower in elevation.
+This creek is approximately 75 feet from the Project Site, at the closest point.
 The proposed sewer extension would traverse and then trend parallel and immediately northwest of this creek.
 In addition, Arroyo Pescadero Creek traverses the proposed access road and pipeline route, which extends from the proposed drilling site to the Preserve boundary.
 In-ground culverts and/or Arizona crossings allow roadways to traverse the stream beds.
-Both of these creeks are within Zone D on maps prepared by the Federal Emergency Management Agency.
-Zone D denotes areas where flood hazards are undetermined but possible (2011).
+Neither of these creeks is included as a 100-year flood zone on maps prepared by the Federal Emergency Management Agency (2011).